VitalijBondarenko/AdaNLS/README.md

 The library does not require special installation.
 The library's source tree can be put in a directory and used as-is.

-For users of GNAT compiler library has project file 'adanls.gpr', which can be used in your project and in the GNAT Programming Studio (GPS).
+For users of GNAT compiler library has project file `adanls.gpr`, which can be used in your project and in the GNAT Programming Studio (GPS).

 Example of use
 --------------
-See AdaNLS_Test project in the file 'adanls_test.gpr'
+See AdaNLS_Test project in the file `adanls_test.gpr`.

 API documentation
 -----------------
-Documentation in HTML format can be found at 'doc/html/index.html'.
+Documentation in HTML format can be found at `doc/html/index.html`.

 License
 -------
-AdaNLS library released under the terms of the 'MIT License'.
-For the specifics of this license, see file 'COPYING.MIT' in the 'doc' directory.
+AdaNLS library released under the terms of the MIT License.
+For details, see the `COPYING` file.